sacktock/RL-CCG-project/README.md

 *Additional results can be found in the paper*

 ### Experiments
 The code for much of the experiments and final validation tournaments outlined in the paper is ommited, this is because it is very similar to the code in **agents.py**.
-Using the code in **agents.py** I'm sure you can quickly work out how to write some code to run a round robin tournament and/or run some experiments by playing around with some of hyper-parameters.
+Using the code in **agents.py** I'm sure you can quickly work out how to write some code to run a round robin tournament and/or run some experiments by playing around with some of the hyper-parameters.

 *If you are interested in some of the specific code for some of the experiments please contact me (my personal email is given below).*